 This classic cheesecake with condensed milk is super simple to make and is basically no fail.
 You don’t need to bake it in a water bath and yet I’ve never had it crack on me.

 Plus it has the rich goodness of sweetened condensed milk baked, so you know it has to be good.
 Follow my simple tips and you’ll be enjoying your own perfect cheesecake as well.

-My aunt Donna loves to spoil the family with cheesecakes.
+My aunt Donna loves to spoil the whole family with cheesecakes.
 She is known for them and everyone gets excited when she pulls one out.

 She makes original cheesecakes, chocolate cheesecakes, round cheesecakes, square cheesecakes and more.
 My family always gets excited when she makes cheesecake, because they are all yummy!

 So of course I had to make her cheesecake recipe very early in this blog’s life.
 It absolutely fit the bill of favorite family recipes, which was how this whole site started.